ncphillips/truecoders.io/_coders/darius-witherspoon.markdown

   level: 4.2
 - name: Technical Sales
   level: 4.0
-references:
-- name: Cody Winton
-  reference: Darius has both skill and drive to complete tasks with quality and accuracy.
-    His knowledge of the technical and his exceptional soft skills make him a great addition to a team.
-I'd recommend Darius for a developer or quality assurance role.
-- name: Martin Murphy
-  reference: Darius is a perpetual learner able to digest complex problems quickly
-    and put them into use.
-Great interpersonal skills I believe he'll be a valuable asset to any team and produce the best results from those around him.
-Diagnostics are his strong suit and I look forward to seeing what he can do in the wild.
 ---

 I desire to become a member of a company team where I can expand my skills and knowledge, help perpetuate the company's performance and growth through my enthusiasm, skills, and work-ethic by providing new and innovative ideas and services for our company.